 One of the best things about being a picky eater is that you get a lot of special foods and special one-on-one time with mom and dad or a specialist.
 Basically, a lot of special treatment.

 It’s important that not a lot of emphasis is put on preparing special meals for both the child or the family.
-“One meal for everyone” is the philosophy our Meal Plan Members adopt and with our Picky Eaters Program succeed.
+“One meal for everyone” is the philosophy our Meal Plan Members adopt and that drives the success of our Happier Plates Masterclass.

 Everyone in the family is offered the prepared meal rather provide something different “just to get your child to eat something.”
 This shows special treatment.